-In this blog, we will be learning about Type Tool in illustrator by Lalit M S Adhikari at LTY.
+In this Illustrator Lesson, we will be learning about Type Tool in illustrator by Lalit Adhikari at LTY.

 Type tool in illustrator is one of the most widely used tool in Graphic Designing, to create typographical designs or text for digital or print designs, ads etc. In this blog post, I will be talking about the basics and different options you have with the different type tools available in the Adobe Illustrator.